Things You Can Do To Prevent A Stroke

 How do you prevent a stroke?

 Stroke is becoming the leading cause of disability, after a road traffic accident in our country.
-Every year about 2 billion people are developing strokes which produce serious morbidity in them which affects their activity of daily living.
+Every year about 2 billion people develop strokes which produce serious morbidity in affects their activity of daily living.
 So it is very important to prevent such a disease so that after-effects are stopped.

 a) Primordial prevention

-Adopting a healthy lifestyle, i.e regular exercise, good food habits i.e food containing less salt, food containing less amount cholesterol.
-Avoid smoking, maintaining adequate/correct body weight and body mass index.
+Adopting a healthy lifestyle, i.e., regular exercise, good food habits i.e., food containing less salt, food containing less amount cholesterol.
+Avoid smoking, and maintain adequate/correct body weight and body mass index.

 b) Primary Prevention

-This step is employed by the people who are having risk factors for the disease.
+This step is employed by the people who have risk factors for the disease.

 1. Diabetes & Hypertension: All patients should have their blood sugar adequately controlled,

-2. Blood pressure needs to be monitored and maintained at the appropriate level because high blood pressure can produce brain hemorrhage and thrombotic stroke.
+2. Blood pressure needs to be monitored and maintained at the appropriate level because high blood pressure can produce brain haemorrhage and thrombotic stroke.

-3. People who are having heart problems especially related to valvular problems, Heart failure i.e. with low pumping functions should be started on blood thinning agents (Anticoagulants) because it can prevent the clot which is formed in the heart from reaching the brain.
+3. People who are having heart problems especially those related to valvular problems and heart failure i.e. with low pumping functions should be started on blood thinning agents (Anticoagulants) because they can prevent the clot which is formed in the heart from reaching the brain.

-4. Persons who are having a family history of brain hemorrhage should get themselves screened with a CT scan brain with CT angiogram of intracranial vessels.
-To Rule out aneurysm of the vessels and A.V malformations of vessels.
+4. Persons who have a family history of brain hemorrhage should get themselves screened with a CT scan brain with a CT angiogram of intracranial vessels.
+To Rule out aneurysms of the vessels and A.V. malformations of vessels.
 (Artero veneer)

-5. People who are having a strong family history of Ischemic stroke should undergo screening for diabetes and hypertension, also have patients should undergo Doppler, the scan of neck vessels to look for blocks in the main vessels supplying the brain (i.e carotid & vertebral arteries).
+5. People who have a strong family history of Ischemic stroke should undergo screening for diabetes and hypertension, also patients should undergo Doppler, the scan of neck vessels to look for blocks in the main vessels supplying the brain (i.e. carotid & vertebral arteries).

 6. People who are having altered lipid levels should get their lipids checked every 3 months & adequate medication.
-So as to reduce both cholesterol and triglycerides to less than recommended for a particular problem as advised by their neuro physician.
+To reduce both cholesterol and triglycerides to less than recommended for a particular problem as advised by their neurophysician.

 c) Secondary prevention

-Just before the large storm in the ocean, there are few high tides that are seen.
-Similar way if the patient gets Premonitory symptoms in their form of TIA (transient Ischaemic attack) they should take these warning symptoms of stroke, they should immediately consult the best neurologist in Mangalore and get an evaluation with brain imaging and scanning of heart and neck vessels.
+Just before the large storm in the ocean, few high tides are seen.
+Similarly if the patient gets Premonitory symptoms in the form of TIA (transient Ischaemic attack) they should take these warning symptoms of stroke, they should immediately consult the best neurologist in Mangalore and get an evaluation with brain imaging and scanning of heart and neck vessels.

 So by modalities of primordial, primary, and secondary prevention, God has given us several opportunities to Intervene Before the development of stroke.
-So it is up to us to take the necessary measures to prevent getting stroke and reducing productivity, burden, and disability to the community.
+So it is up to us to take the necessary measures to prevent stroke and reduce productivity, burden, and disability to the community.